Let Them Eat Gluten Free Cake

 5. Mix eggs with half and half, dill, salt and pepper, whisking until well combined.

-6. Place roughly 1 tbsp of shredded cheddar into each chilled pie crust.
+6. Place roughly 1 tablespoon of shredded cheddar into each chilled pie crust.

 7. Slowly pour egg mixture over cheese, filling ¾ full.